 Have your conversations dried up with your long distance partner?
 Do you find yourselves sitting in uncomfortable silence, or having the same conversations over and over again?

-If you’re struggling to think of things to say during your Skype or FaceTime sessions and it’s been this way for a while, it’s likely that you’re starting to panic a little.
+If you’re struggling to think of things to say during your virtual dates and it’s been this way for a while, it’s likely that you’re starting to panic a little.
 Perhaps you’ve heard that this is a really common problem for long distance couples – and it is.

 But should you be worried?
 What does it mean when you have nothing to talk about anymore?

 The truth is, it could mean quite a few different things and not all of them are bad.
 Sure, sometimes silence spells trouble for your relationship, but not always.
 It all depends on the full context of what’s happening.

 Here are four reasons why you and your S.O. might have nothing new to say to each other, and how to figure out where to go from here.

 1. You're putting way too much pressure on yourselves

 One of the biggest reasons why people ‘run out of things to say’ in LDRs is that their dates revolve around talking and nothing else.